sitaramshelke/datonis-training-html-app/README.md

 ### To run the application -
 - Clone this repo.
 - Run `npm install`
-- Update `config/datonis.js` with your valid Access Key.
+- Update `config/datonis.js` with your valid Auth token.
+Auth token can be received using this [API](https://api.datonis.io/apidoc/3.0/Sessions/api_sign_in.html) .
 - Run `node application.js`
 - Open `http://localhost:3000` in your browser tab.